UM-Titan/DSPS24/README.md

 * 12-20-2023: Training data for competition is released.
 Download data from GitHub page
 * 01-08-2024: Test Data for competition is released.
 * 01-22-2024: Leaderboard website is open for results submission.
-* 01-29-2024: Tutorial on how to use benchmark model.
+* 02-09-2024: Tutorial on how to use benchmark model.
 * 02-12-2024: The link for submitting the source code enabled.
-* 02-19-2024: Competition ends!
+* 02-23-2024: Competition ends!
 Deadline for submitting the source code & the solutions.
-* 02-22-2024: Top 5 teams shortlisted for paper submission!
+* 02-26-2024: Top 5 teams shortlisted for paper submission!
+* 03-05-2024: Top 3 winners announced
 * 03-11-2024: Symposium begins!

 ## <summary> RULES </summary>